How to Measure a Dog for a Harness and Size It for Real Walks

 Watch the shoulders, throat, chest, and underarms

 The first short walk usually tells you what the size chart could not.
 You want the harness to stay centered on the chest, leave the throat clear, and let the front legs move normally.
-If the harness starts riding up, rolling to one side, rubbing behind the front legs, or giving your dog room to back out, the fit is not solved yet.
+If the harness starts riding up, rolling to one side, rubbing behind the front legs, or giving your dog room to back out, the measurement was only the starting point.
+The fit is not solved until the harness stays secure during real movement.

 Check pointPass signalFail signalWhat to do